The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Chocolate Cheesecake Storage

-This Chocolate Cheesecake with an Oreo crust can stand at room temperature for up to 2 hours, but after that, it does need to be refrigerated.
+This Chocolate Cheesecake with an Oreo crust can stand at room temperature for up to 2 hours, but after that, it does need to be kept in the fridge.

 To store: Place leftover cheesecake slices in an airtight container or individually wrapped in the fridge for up to 5 days.